haritha938/VersionControlSystem/README.txt

 How to handle the above files to get results:

-Step 1: Extract files from ë543-p3-SHS.zipí .
+Step 1: Download the cod to local.

 Step 2:
 	i)	Open command prompt and navigate to the same folder where the node modules are present. ii)	Enter command- node home.js
-	iii)	A message, ìhome.js listening on port 3000!î is displayed on the command prompt.
+	iii)	A message, ‚Äúhome.js listening on port 3000!‚Äù is displayed on the command prompt.
-Step 3: Open a web browser and enter the url, ìhttp://localhost:3000/î.
+Step 3: Open a web browser and enter the url, ‚Äúhttp://localhost:3000/‚Äù.
 Then the web  page will be loaded, which contains five buttons and a few text fields.

 Step 4: Create Repository button: Once user click on this button, user will be allowed to enter, Repo name, repo path and local path.
 Once all the details are entered and submit button is clicked, a confirmation message is displayed.